 The Elizabeth Taber Library is a member of the SAILS library network, a group of over 70 libraries in southern Massachusetts linked by a common computer database, a “computerized card catalog”.
 Your library card gives you access to materials in any library in the network, as well as its on-line databases.

 1. Any person 5 years or older may apply for a library card by presenting a legal form of identification with address.
-Children under the age of 12 must have their applications signed by a parent or legal guardian.
+Children under the age of 14 must be accompanied by a parent or legal guardian to apply for a library card.
 When applying for a library card, please consider becoming a member of the Marion Library Association, our Friends of the Library organization.

 2. Replacing a lost library card costs $3.00.